Cashing in on the Presidency: Reagan versus the Clintons

 - Bill Clinton paid $18M over five years to function as an “honorary Chancellor” for Laurate Education, a for-profit college education enterprise.
 In addition, Laurate donations to Foundation were from $1M to $5M during this period, a time that enabled Laurate to gain credibility and access to national and international relationships that benefited the enterprise.

 - During Hillary tenure at state department, she met with 154 people from the private sector.
 According to AP report, of those listed, 85 were people who had given donations to the Clinton Foundation or international programs, for estimated total of up to $156M.
 On a separate note, representatives of 16 foreign governments met with Hillary on variety of issues, governments that had given $170M to the Clinton charity.
 “Pay to Play” for access to Hillary, or coincidence?
 What did these people get once they had access to Hillary?

 - Clinton Foundation accepts donations from Russian owned interests, Bill gets $500K speaking fee, Russian bank gets state department approval to acquire Canadian mining firm that owns 20% of US based uranium mine resources.
 “Pay to Play” for access to Hillary, or coincidence?

 This summary barely touches the details, and maybe someday we the people will learn more about the criminal enterprise known as the Clinton Foundation.
 So the net worth of the Clintons’ upon leaving the white house in 2000 was modest, but today the estimated net worth is $100M.
-Let’s give credit where it is due: cashing in on the Presidency has never been done better!Tags: Bill Clinton Hillary Clinton pay to play Ronald Reagan
+Let’s give credit where it is due: cashing in on the Presidency has never been done better!Tags: Bill Clinton Hillary Clinton Ronald Reagan